keokilee/makahiki/README.markdown

 * Download the latest official release from the [Pinax web site](http://pinaxproject.com/download/).
 * Extract the bundle and using the terminal or a command prompt, change into the new directory.
 * Run `python scripts/pinax-boot.py <path-to-virtual-env-to-create>`.
 For example, if you want to install to /pinax-env, then type `python scripts/pinax-boot.py /pinax-env`.

+## Installing Django CAS
+* Download the latest official release from the [Django CAS](http://code.google.com/p/django-cas/) project page.
+* Extract the bundle and change into the Django CAS directory.
+* Run `python setup.py install` to install Django CAS to your PYTHONPATH.

 ## Obtaining the Kukui Cup Pinax source
 * Getting this project requires Git.
 Find a package for your operating system at the [Git download page](http://git-scm.com/download).